-Time and Business

-Belizeans tend to view friendly introductions and conversation as key to building positive business relationships (see p.
+Time and Business Belizeans tend to view friendly introductions and conversation as key to building positive business relationships (see p.
 3-4 of Language and Communication).
 Generally, business moves slower than in the US.
 While Belizeans typically expect foreign nationals to be punctual, most meetings begin late, usually some 30 minutes or an hour after their scheduled starting time.
 This relaxed view of time also extends to most other types of appointments and transportation schedules.
 Most Belizeans prefer formal titles within the workplace, using "Mr." and "Mrs." before last names unless individuals are well acquainted and have a similar status.
-Moreover, most offices have hierarchical power structures with top-down management styles, which means leaders make most decisions and hand down directives to subordinates (Photo: US Army soldier gives a presentation to Belizeans in Double Head Cabbage).
+Moreover, most offices have hierarchical power structures with top-down management styles, which means leaders make most decisions and hand down directives to subordinates.

 Belizeans typically prefer indirect communication over frank confrontation.
 Instead of getting directly to the point, they typically work their way slowly to the main topic of discussion.
 When critiquing an employee's performance, managers avoid direct criticisms and soften reprimands with assurances of positive performance in other areas.

-Personal Space

-As in most societies, personal space in Belize depends on the nature of the relationship.
+Personal Space As in most societies, personal space in Belize depends on the nature of the relationship.
 Friends and family generally observe less personal space than acquaintances or strangers.
-Belizeans tend to sit close to each other on public transportation (Photo: US Army soldier and Belizean woman converse in Belmopan).
+Belizeans tend to sit close to each other on public transportation.

-Touch: Belizeans typically reserve physical affection for family and friends, though customs can vary by ethnic group conversation (Photo: US Army soldiers speak with a Belizean near Dangriga).
+Touch: Belizeans typically reserve physical affection for family and friends, though customs can vary by ethnic group

 (see p.
 12-13 of Political and Social Relations).
 Greetings usually include little touching beyond the handshake, though men sometimes exchange pats on the back (see p.
 4 of Language and Communication).
 While close friends might add a hug or cheek kiss regardless of sex, public displays of affection between romantic partners are rare.

-Eye Contact: Belizeans typically engage in friendly eye contact during greetings, whether with a friend or stranger but do not maintain direct eye contact for the duration of a
+TIME & SPACE Eye Contact: Belizeans typically engage in friendly eye contact during greetings, whether with a friend or stranger but do not maintain direct eye contact for the duration of a conversation.

-Photographs

-Foreign nationals should always acquire a Belizean's consent before taking his photo, and some

-Belizeans may expect compensation in return.
+Photographs Foreign nationals should always acquire a Belizean's consent before taking his photo, and some Belizeans may expect compensation in return.
 Explicit permission is particularly important when photographing indigenous peoples (see p.
 12 of Political and Social Relations) and children.
 Churches generally prohibit photography.

-Driving

-Poor road maintenance and a general disregard for traffic laws make driving conditions hazardous, particularly at night.
+Driving Poor road maintenance and a general disregard for traffic laws make driving conditions hazardous, particularly at night.
 Few roads have shoulders or clear markings, resulting in poor lane discipline and other driver unpredictability.
 Further, few drivers or cyclists respect traffic signs and signals.
 Many rural roads are unpaved and prone to flooding (see p.
 3 of Political and Social Relations), while most bridges have just a single lane.

-In 2016, Belize's rate of traffic-related deaths was 28 per 100,000 people, similar to Guatemala (17) and El Salvador (22), yet more than double the US rate (12).
+In 2019, Belize's rate of traffic-related deaths was 23 per

+100,000 people, similar to Guatemala (23) and El Salvador (21), yet nearly than double the US rate (13).
-As in the US,

-Belizeans drive on the right side of the road (Photo: The Western Highway between San Ignacio and Belmopan).
+As in the US, Belizeans drive on the right side of the road.

 9. AESTHETICS AND RECREATION

+Overview

 Belize's dress, recreation, music, and arts reflect the country's diversity, natural features, and colonial history.
 African, European, and indigenous customs continue to influence modern Belizean traditions.

 Dress and Appearance

 Traditional: Each of Belize's ethnic groups (see p.
 12-13 of Political and Social Relations) has its own unique traditional style.
-For example, Mopan Maya women traditionally wear a pic (long, ruffled skirt made of cotton) with a camisa (an embroidered blouse).
-By contrast, traditional
+For example, Mopan Mava women traditionally wear a pic ruffled skirt made (lona. of cotton) with a camisa (an embroidered blouse).
+Bv contrast. traditional Q'eachi'